Abel Herrero: Legislative history

-Herrero serves as the chairman of the House Committee on Criminal Jurisprudence.
+Herrero served as the chairman of the House Committee on Criminal Jurisprudence.
 During his time in the House, Herrero was the Vice-Chairman of the Health and Human Services Committee, and the chairman of the Integrated Eligibility and TIERS Subcommittee.
 He also served on the served on the Appropriations Committee, Agriculture and Livestock Committee, Redistricting Committee, and the Defense Affairs and State-Federal Relations committees.